 The movie minimized the kinds of targeted testing required to hone in on these audiences, but the benefit of learning who your audience is, and what motivates them to want to buy, is the catalyst between success and failure.

 Barnum had to go big or go home.

 Let’s not minimize the efforts on the part of Barnum to get to this point.
-It’s not easy to take an internal look and be willing to adjust your product and message from what you perceive the people want to find out what the people want and change accordingly.
+It’s not easy to take an internal look and be willing to adjust your product and message from what you perceive the people want, then make the changes according to what the people want.

-But now he knows his product is good, and by extension, he knows his message is good.
+But now Barnum knows his product is good, and by extension, he knows his message is good.
 What are the next steps?

 Remember before how we discussed his method of handing out fliers one by one?

-How much more effective would these efforts be given the changes he made to his offering and message?
+How much more effective would these gorilla marketing efforts be, now that he’s modified his product and message?

 I personally believe he would find more people willing to break the social norms and come to see his show, but that success would be limited to the people he could reach personally.
 If he could reach 100 people in a day and only 8% would be willing to break their social norms, only 8 people would come to see the show.
 With his new product and marketing message, he needed to change his marketing strategy.

 And just like that, Barnum provided posters for shop windows, message boards, and the sides of buildings.
 He put ads on the sides of carriages and on milk bottles, allowing him to expand his audiences from let’s say 100 to 10,000 people.
 If at 10,000 people only 8% decided to take him up on the offer, he now has a pool of 800 people who would come see the show!